 Keep your teacher's pantry full with an electronic gift card for groceries.
 Whole Foods will email or text a gift card to your favorite teacher as soon as you order it.
 Groceries are a tangible gift she'll appreciate, and your show of gratitude will keep your teacher fed, and ready to tackle whatever challenges online teaching throws at her.

 For kids who aren't old enough to put their gratitude in words, a custom picture is priceless.
 Break out the crayons and encourage your child to draw a portrait of his teacher.
-Then, send the picture to your favorite teacher in the mail or over email.
-If you want to add a little extra, toss in a gift card to your teacher's favorite art supply store, like Michaels—they make it easy to send gift cards by email.
+If you want to add a little extra, toss in a gift card to your teacher's favorite art supply store, like Michaels.
+If you aren't in person yet, mail the picture and a gift card to their house!

 Set up a drive-by parade of gratitude so you can shout out your thanks from a safe distance.
 Decorate your car—think messages of thanks, homemade posters and balloons.
 Invite all the families in your child's class to join you in celebrating your teacher.
 Be sure to let your kiddo's teacher know you're coming (and find out if the time works for her), so she can wave from the porch and see her students' heartfelt appreciation.